 – Kai Gill, Columbia Law Class of 2017 (2015 Summer Intern)

-Summer is our busiest time, as the height of the Georgia harvest season occurs from May through July.
-Our Summer Interns will develop their client communication and fact-finding skills by visiting farmworker communities around the state, providing workers with information about their rights, and collecting information about the working and housing conditions around the state.
-In addition, interns will have the opportunity to investigate the facts of developing cases, draft affidavits, letters and other legal documents, and participate in the discovery process.
-Previous interns have attended trials and depositions, and worked on cases involving racial and national origin discrimination, serious violations of the Fair Labor Standards Act and the Agricultural Worker Protection Act, among other issues affecting farmworkers.
+Student Intern Responsibilities: Summer is our busiest time, as the height of the Georgia harvest season occurs from May through July.
+Our Summer Intern will develop their client communication and fact-finding skills by visiting farmworker communities around the state, providing workers with information about their rights, and collecting information about working and housing conditions.
+In addition, the intern will have the opportunity to investigate the facts of developing cases, draft legal memoranda, and participate in ongoing litigation.
+The intern will work as part of the Farmworker Rights Division’s Summer Team, which includes permanent GLSP Farmworker staff and an LSC Rural Summer Legal Corps fellow.

 To Apply: Send cover letter, resume and writing sample to email@example.com